 Firefighter safety is our number one priority in all operations, rehab is an integral part of firefighter safety.
 The District has a need to provide hygiene facilities, nourishment, protection from the elements and air support on scene.
 This can be accomplished with the two apparatus currently in our fleet: Air 50 and Rehab 50.

 Support Vehicle Priorities:

 - 1. Maintain and service current apparatus to ensure longevity. - 2.
-Monitor repair bills to forecast overhaul or complete replacement needs in advance.
+Monitor repair bills to forecast overhaul or complete replacement needs in advance. - 3.
+Quarterly test and inspect on board compressor including air sampling.

 Support Vehicle Costs: